jamii/jamii.github.com/source/_posts/2015-09-22-motivating-the-monkey.markdown

 ## Lack of a plan

 There are lot of ways my momentum can break down: I can't figure out how to solve some problem, I can't decide what to do, I don't know where to start etc. What they all have in common is that nothing is happening, there is no clear next step and I just wallow in the quicksand of indecision.
+This can go on for weeks.
 The way I've learnt to deal with this is to have pre-planned procedures that get triggered when I notice one of those failure modes.

 If I can't figure out how to solve some problem: